 3. Use Students’ Names as Much as Possible

-Say your students’ names as much as possible, especially during online meetings.
+Say your students’ names as much as possible.
 Hearing their name helps students feel better connected to you.

 Name Game – This will help you get to know students’ names and also assess their letter knowledge.
 Go through the alphabet and tell students to stand up when they hear the first letter in their name.
 When they stand up, have them tell the class their name.